lopezleandro03/ai-assisted-groceries-cart/README.md

-# ai_assisted_groceries_cart

-A new Flutter project.

-## Getting Started
+## AI Assisted Groceries Cart

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter application enhanced with help of GitHub Copilot to create a AI assisted groceries cart.

 A few resources to get you started if this is your first Flutter project: